GEOSwift/GEOSwift/README.md

 * iOS 16.0, tvOS 16.0, macOS 13.0, watchOS 9.0, visionOS 1.0, Linux
 * Swift 5.9

+> [!Note]
 > GEOS is licensed under LGPL 2.1 and its compatibility with static linking is at least controversial.
 Use of geos without dynamic linking is discouraged.

 ## Installation

-### CocoaPods

-1. Update your `Podfile` to include:

-        use_frameworks!
-        pod 'GEOSwift'

-2. Run `$ pod install`

 ### Swift Package Manager